toninau/vaccine-exercise/README.md

 Two databases have to be created:
 1. vaccines (for main application)
-2. vaccines-test (for running api tests)
+2. vaccines-test (for running the API tests)

 ### .ENV